AppFlowy-IO/AppFlowy-Docs/blog-highlights/demystifying-appflowy-editors-codebase.md

 await editor.updateSelection(Selection.single(path: [0], startOffset: 0));
 ```

-To access nodes within your editor.
-You can do so with:
+To access nodes within your editor, you can use the `nodeAtPath` method as shown below:
 ```dart
 final node = editor.nodeAtPath([2]);
 ```

-Here we are accessing the node located at path [2].
+Here we are accessing the node located at path [2]. *TODO: maybe a explain this a bit better -- are we simply saying we are choosing the 3rd node in the collection of nodes?*

-Once you have the access of a node you can check if it is null, its content, its attributes.
+Once you have access to a node you can check if it is null as well as verify its content and attributes.
 This is essential when you are testing something which may modify one or multiple nodes in the editor.
-So for example when testing the replace operation, we may want to access the text within a node before and after a replace operation.
+For example, when testing the replace operation, we may want to access the text within a node before and after a replace operation.

-So you can write something like (this code is not in our eg test):
+So you can write something like (this code is not in our eg (*TODO: note sure what you mean by 'eg'*) test):
 ```dart
 expect(
   editor.nodeAtPath([0])?.delta?.toPlainText(),